Dobie Paisano Fellowships at The University of Texas

 The Jesse H. Jones Writing Fellowship will be aimed at, though certainly not limited to, writers who are early in their careers and who would benefit from an extended period at the ranch.
 Demonstration of prior publishing and critical success is not expected, though, as in the past, many applicants will indeed have such a record.
 Any writer at any level of success (including those with strong publishing records) is eligible for the Jesse Jones Fellowship.
 Of course, the writer's suitability for ranch life is always taken into account.
-This coming year, the residency will be from January 7, 2021 - April 30th, 2021 with a $4500 per month stipend.
+This coming year, the residency will be from January 7, 2022 - April 30th, 2022 with a $4500 per month stipend ($18,000 total).

 At the time of application, the applicant must meet one of the following requirements: (1) be a native Texan, (2) have resided in Texas at least three years at some time, or (3) have published significant work with a Texas subject.